Hales Trophy: History

 The rules for the trophy did not correspond to the traditional rules for the Blue Riband, in that the trophy was to be awarded only to a passenger ship achieving the fastest speed in the westbound direction.
 Other rule changes further complicated the situation.
 For example, before the trophy was finished, Hales made arrangements to present the trophy to the owners of Rex, the then Blue Riband record-holder.
 In the meantime, Normandie took the record and Hales changed the rules so that any new claimant must wait three months to give the current holder a chance to beat the new record.
 In August 1935, the trophy was presented to the Rex, and then transferred to the Normandie two months later.
 Cunard White Star's Queen Mary was the next winner, but Cunard White Star refused to accept the trophy.
 The Queens captain explained that, "We don't believe in racing on the Atlantic, or in blue ribands, or trophies and the like."
 Hales again changed the rules so that the trophy could only be won by a "non-British ship".

 Hales died in 1942 and the location of the trophy was unknown when the United States Lines (USL) started planning the maiden voyage of its new record breaker, the United States.
 The trophy was found at the Sheffield goldsmith where it had been originally made.
 In 1952, USL accepted the trophy at a ceremony attended by 400 guests.
 It was displayed in USL's New York City headquarters until after the United States was taken out of service in 1969.
-Ten years later, the trophy was transferred to the U.S. Merchant Marine Academy's museum as a relic.
+Ten years later, the trophy was transferred to the United States Merchant Marine Academy's museum as a relic.